grupo-avispa/scitos2/scitos_behavior_tree/README.md

 **Author: Alberto Tudela<br />**

-The scitos_behavior_tree package has been tested under [ROS2] Galactic on [Ubuntu] 20.04.
+The scitos_behavior_tree package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
 This code is mainly based on [scitos_drivers](https://github.com/strands-project/scitos_drivers/) but ported to ROS2; expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation